OliverACollins/muse-athena-test/README.md

 - In lsl_bridge.py, on line 13, ensure that the script says `SERVER_HOST = "0.0.0.0"`, allowing the server to locate all potential network connections (and not merely local networks)
 - Turn off the Windows firewall on the recording machine (Windows Security > Firewall and network protection > Public network)
 - Ensure mne-lsl is installed on the recording machine (`pip install mne-lsl`)
-- Select all code within this file, and press shift+enter to run the script
+- Select all code within this file (lsl_bridge.py), and press shift+enter to run the script

 #### The experiment machine
 - Now, on the experiment machine, open the GitHub repo folder in VScode (muse-athena-test/)